MicrosoftDocs/azure-dev-docs/articles/intro/includes/redeploy-procedure-py-chat.md

 ---

-You can know use the chat app with the confidence that it is built to scale across many users without running out of quota.
+You can know use the chat app with the confidence that it's built to scale across many users without running out of quota.